At times many of us experience hurt which causes us to struggle to find meaning in our lives, and to ask questions such as:

-Through the Community Listening Service, trained listeners help individuals to make sense of their feelings and find meaning in their story, as the individual finds ways to cope with their experiences.
+Through the Community Listening Service, trained listeners help individuals make sense of their feelings and find meaning in their stories as they find ways to cope with their experiences.
 The listeners do not have the answers – but they take seriously the questions people are asking.

-Telling our stories and talking how we feel can often help us ‘hear’ we are feeling and thinking , and so discover our own way forward offering the potential for transformation and change.
+Telling our stories and talking about how we feel can help us 'hear' what we are feeling and thinking and discover our way forward, offering the potential for transformation and change.

-Active listening is not counselling – it is a way of allowing the individual to explore their own story.
-If more specific counselling is needed a relevant referral can be made to the appropriate service.
-The "Listener" may also, with the individual’s permission, suggest other agencies which might help with particular needs.
+Active listening is not counselling – it allows the individual to explore their story.
+With the individual's permission, the 'Listener' may suggest other agencies to help when specific counselling is needed.
 Listeners are registered with NHS Education Scotland and are supervised by the Department of Spiritual Care.

 How to volunteer with the Community Listening Service

 Are you a good listener who lives in Fife?
 Know anyone who is?
 Do you want to use your listening skills by volunteering in the community?
 Interested in a role which offers training and ongoing supervision?